Hall & Oates: 2007–2013: Solo projects and hiatus

 In September 2007, representatives of Montreal-based band Chromeo stated in a press release, "Indeed, Chromeo's idols Hall and Oates have asked them to collaborate with them on their upcoming record!
 Needless to say, the gentlemen are giddy like schoolchildren to be given this opportunity", as reported by Pitchfork Media.
 This collaboration with Chromeo was expected to be released in late 2008/early 2009, and was released as Live from Daryl's House.
-On May 20, 2008, Hall and Oates were honored as BMI Icons at the 56th annual BMI Pop Awards.
+On May 20, 2008, Hall & Oates were honored as BMI Icons at the 56th annual BMI Pop Awards.
 As of 2008, their song-writing has collected 24 BMI Pop Awards and 14 BMI Million-Air awards.

 There were two notable nationally televised appearances for the duo in late 2008.
-On October 27, Oates sang the National Anthem before Game 5 of the 2008 World Series at Citizens Bank Park in Philadelphia (Hall had taken sick, and the game was called on account of rain after the top of the 6th inning, but resumed on October 29, and the Phillies won, claiming their first World Series Championship in 28 years).
+On October 27, Oates sang the national anthem before Game 5 of the 2008 World Series at Citizens Bank Park in Philadelphia (Hall had taken sick, and the game was called on account of rain after the top of the 6th inning, but resumed on October 29, and the Phillies won, claiming their first World Series Championship in 28 years).
 (Though born in New York, Oates was raised in a suburb of Philadelphia and attended Temple University.)
-Then, on December 11, both Hall and Oates appeared on the year's last episode of The Daily Show with Jon Stewart.
-They sang a satirical tribute to Alan Colmes, as he was leaving the show Hannity and Colmes on Fox News a month later.
-On March 24, 2009, Hall and Oates performed together on the American television show Dancing with the Stars.
+Then, on December 11, both Hall & Oates appeared on the year's last episode of The Daily Show with Jon Stewart.
+They sang a satirical tribute to Alan Colmes, as he was leaving the show Hannity & Colmes on Fox News a month later.
+On March 24, 2009, Hall & Oates performed together on the American television show Dancing with the Stars.
 During 2009, the duo recorded a cameo for the movie You Again, performing "Kiss On My List" for the final scene and closing credits.